ATLAS-B28/cs50search/README.md

-# Project - 0 - Search
+#CS50 Web 2023 Project 0 - Search
+## CS50 Web - Programming with Python and JavaScript
-The first project from the CS50 web programming with Python and Javascript
+## The first project from the CS50 web programming with Python and Javascript

-Specification -
+### Specification -
 The project has the  following requirements:

 The website has at least three pages: